jawah/niquests/docs/user/advanced.rst

 Compliance
 ----------

-Requests is intended to be compliant with all relevant specifications and RFCs where that compliance will not cause difficulties for users.
+Niquests is intended to be compliant with all relevant specifications and RFCs where that compliance will not cause difficulties for users.
 This attention to the specification can lead to some behaviour that may seem unusual to those not familiar with the relevant specification.